neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 - If you haven't done so already, [download Neo4j](http://www.neo4j.com/download/)
 - Extract Neo4j to a convenient location and rename the folder to something less cumbersome, like 'Neo4j', if you want
-- Navigate to the extracted folder on your Terminal, and run `./bin/neo4j start`
+- On your Terminal, navigate to the extracted folder with `cd PATH_TO_FOLDER`, and run `./bin/neo4j start`
 - If all goes well, you should see the Neo4j web interface running locally at [port 7474](http://localhost:7474/).
 This built-in browser interface provides a web-UI for users to access the database easily

 ### Stopping Neo4j

 The Neo4j server runs in the background and should be stopped after each use:

-- Navigate to your Neo4j directory on your Terminal
+- On your Terminal, navigate to the Neo4j directory
 - If you previously ran Neo4j, stop it with `./bin/neo4j stop`
 - To make sure you killed it good, check by running `launchctl list | grep neo` and `launchctl remove` any processes that might be listed